franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/book-cloud/README.md

 > [!IMPORTANT]
 >
-> Invoice option is only available for yearly subscriptions for customers in the EU, Switzerland and the United States.
+> Payment via bank transfer (invoice option) is only available for yearly subscriptions (at least 1 year) for customers in the EU, Switzerland and the United States.
 >

 To upgrade your trial to the full version, click the **Buy now** button in the application header or project menu on the left.